 This could be because they want to make sure they will have someone to talk to.
 Alternatively, if you invited someone they don’t like, they may be waiting to see if that person RSVPs they are coming.

 Wondering if something better will come up

 Sometimes guests are waiting to see if they will be invited to something better.
-This is especially true of an event for New Year’s Eve, the Super Bowl, July 4th, and other holiday-type parties.
+This is especially true of an event for New Year’s Eve, the Super Bowl, July 4th, last day of school party, and other holiday-type parties.

 Sometimes people throw it out there that they might have a party for a certain holiday but then never do.
 In the meantime, you get an invitation somewhere else.
 You would rather go to that first event but you haven’t heard anything about it since.

 You are hesitant to RSVP.
 Because you are waiting it out, you procrastinate RSVP-ing, and then never do.

 It’s always great being invited somewhere but when the time comes, we don’t want to go.
 Has that ever happened to you?
 We are so overworked and busy, we want to be invited but would much rather sit at home than actually go.

 Sometimes people don’t RSVP because they want to consider what else they have going on and how they will feel when the time comes to go to your party.
 This has less to do with the event itself and more to do with their energy and enthusiasm.